lana-20/appium-overview/README.md

 4. Fourth, you'll need the appropriate Appium driver for the platform you want to automate.
 Once you have Appium, you can use it to download drivers without needing to go anywhere else.
 5. Fifth, you'll need a programming language and a Selenium or Appium client library, just like for Selenium.

-That's it!
 With all these pieces, you will be able to write automation scripts in your programming language of choice, starting up whichever apps you like, and automating them as if a little software robot were obeying your commands.
-OK, that's enough of an overview of Appium for now!
-Let's move on to a deeper dive into the architecture of both Selenium and Appium.